ionninja/chillaxdocs/Writerside/topics/VencordFaq.md

 * Now you should have the old emojis.

-### 11. How to get rid of the Folder Icons and Make it like the old discord? {collapsible="true" default-state="expanded"}
+### 11. How to get rid of the Folder Icons and Make it like the old discord?

 * The steps are first `Settings`, then go to the `Themes` Section and then `Edit Quick CSS`.